-This topic introduces the basic elements and features of SmartDebug.
-If you are already familiar with the user interface, proceed to the Solutions to Common Issues Using SmartDebug or Frequently Asked Questions sections.
+This topic introduces the basic elements and features of Device Debug.
+If you are already familiar with the user interface then proceed to Solutions to Common Problems or Frequently Asked Questions sections.

-SmartDebug (Device Debug for some older families) enables you to use JTAG to interrogate and view embedded silicon features and device status (FlashROM, Security Settings, Embedded Flash Memory (NVM) and Analog System).
-SmartDebug is available as a part of the FlashPro programming tool.
+Device Debug (SmartDebug for some families) enables you to use JTAG to interrogate and view embedded silicon features and device status (FlashROM, Security Settings, Embedded Flash Memory (NVM) and Analog System).
+Device Debug is available as a part of the FlashPro programming tool.

-See the Using SmartDebug topic for an overview of the use flow.
+See the Using Device Debug topic for an overview of the use flow.